Converts country code to emoji flag.

 Now you can include emoji in plain text files, even in plain text emails, making them sharp, colourful and rich looking.
 You can put emoji flags into your database too!

-Not every platform (hardware + OS) supports emoji.
+Not every platform supports emoji.
 Therefore, use with caution!
 To my knowledge, iOS, macOS, Android are capable of displaying emoji.
-Additionally, some platforms may not be able to display certain flags.
+Additionally, some platforms (or geographical regions) may not be able to display certain flags.
 If unsure, use this as a reference and easy way to test your platform: http://unicode.org/emoji/charts/full-emoji-list.html